DNS/Cafu/Doxygen/scripting/tmpl/README.txt

-The automatically generated "template" header files are created in this
+When a DEBUG build of the CaWE application is started, it automatically generates "template" header files in this -initially empty- directory.

-- initially empty - directory.
+These header files contain as much documentation for our scripting classes as can automatically be generated.

 They are intended to help documentation writers to keep the actual header files in `src/` up-to-date (e.g. by using a tool like BeyondCompare for